Skip to main content

 cssmhistory2

 In the early 1950s the survey group in the Statistical Lab moved to new offices on campus, which allowed faculty and staff a central place for consulting and survey work.
-Survey research and consulting continued to grow through the groups efforts in many disciplines and areas.
+Survey research and consulting continued to grow through the group's efforts in many disciplines and areas.
 The early 1950s saw survey statistics research highlighted in PhD dissertations in other disciplines on campus, a practice which has grown significantly since.
-Other efforts in the 50s and 60s included survey research, methodology, and practice in areas such as employment trends in the state of Iowa, home economics studies across the nation, farm practice surveys, and surveys for researching social welfare in the state of Iowa, just to name a few.
+Other efforts in the 50s and 60s included survey research, methodology, and practice in areas such as employment trends in Iowa, home economics studies across the nation, farm practice surveys, and surveys for researching social welfare in Iowa, just to name a few.
 Interest from international venues also increased after the 1950s, as research fellows from across the globe began visiting the department to take courses in survey methodology and work with faculty and students on applied research projects.
-In 1956, the survey group began its cooperation with the US Soil Conservation Service (later the USDA Natural Resources Conservation Service) to develop survey methods and provide operational support for the National Resources Inventory, a longitudinal survey of agricultural and other natural resources on nonfederal lands.
-CSSM continues work on the NRI project today.
-Results from these surveys are used extensively in the construction of Farm Bills in the U.S. A second major, ongoing collaboration began in this period with the US Census Bureau on improving survey sampling and methodology in census practices.
+In 1956, the survey group began its cooperation with the US Soil Conservation Service (later the USDA Natural Resources Conservation Service) to develop survey methods and provide operational support for the National Resources Inventory (NRI), a longitudinal survey of agricultural and other natural resources on nonfederal lands.
+CSSM continues to work on the NRI project today.
+Results from these surveys are used extensively in the construction of Farm Bills in the U.S. A second major, ongoing collaboration began in this period with the US Census Bureau to improve survey sampling and methodology in census practices.

 1970s-80s